MIC-DKFZ/semantic_segmentation/config/Readme.md

 There is also the possibility to select between different **pretrained weights**.
 ImageNet, PaddleClass and Mapillary pretrained weights are provided.
 Consider that *MODEL.PRETRAINED* need to be True.
-By default, PaddleClass weights are used and they can be changed by:
+By default, ImageNet weights are used and they can be changed by:
 ````shell
 python main.py MODEL.pretrained_on=ImageNet
 python main.py MODEL.pretrained_on=Paddle
 python main.py MODEL.pretrained_on=Mapillary
 ````

 </p>
  </details>

 <details><summary>Customize</summary>
 <p>